carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 #### Debug

-The debug build mode targets develoeprs who are iterating on code and running tests.
-It will emphasize debugability of both bugs and safety issues.
+The debug build mode targets developers who are iterating on code and running tests.
+It will emphasize debugability, especially for safety issues.

 It needs to perform well enough to be run frequently by developers, but will make performance sacrifices to catch more safety issues.
 This mode should have